dl1ksv/gr-display/README.md

 I use show_image to receive and display some weather- satellite pictures with the funcube dongle and gnuradio.

-All blocks are using the latest 3.9 api.

 You'll find them in: